Fliskr/art-go-server/README.md

 # art-go-server
 Golang server implementation with graphql

+This is first time i use GraphQL ;)

-I used https://github.com/99designs/gqlgen instead of https://github.com/graphql-go/graphql because of this:
+I used https://github.com/99designs/gqlgen instead of https://github.com/graphql-go/graphql which is more popular because of this:

 https://codinglatte.com/posts/golang/golang-building-a-graphql-server-part-1/

-For
+To start app with sample data use:

+``
+    PORT=XXXX go run main.go -fill
+``

+DB is removed and recreated on every startup.